Expats Talk about Health Insurance and Healthcare in San Jose, Costa Rica

 We asked people if they have access to good medical care in San Jose.
 They wrote:

 "San Jose, the capital of Costa Rica, offers numerous state-funded healthcare services.
 The city has several large public hospitals, as well as smaller clinics and specialty centers.
 There are also multiple private healthcare facilities within the city.
 Healthcare staff in San Jose are known for their compassion and excellent patient care.
 The services available in the city are comprehensive, ranging from basic care to specialty services such as cancer treatment.
-San Jose also hosts a variety of specialists, including allergists, cardiologists, and neurosurgeons," said one person in San Jose, Costa Rica.
+San Jose also hosts a variety of specialists, including allergists, cardiologists, and neurosurgeons," wrote a person living in San Jose, Costa Rica.

 About the Author

-Joshua Wood Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
+Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.